 I have lots of great casserole dishes you can browse to add some variety to your dinner rotation.

-- 1 10.5 oz can condensed cream of chicken or cream of mushroom soup or make your own
+- 10.5 oz condensed cream of onion soup make your own

 - 1 cup diced ham